-(b) ECE CENTRES (DEPARTMENT OF-EDUCATION)
+(b) ECE CENTRES (DEPARTMENT OF EDUCATION)

-The ECE scheme as it stands, does not have components of health and nutrition, neither does it have any provision for the training of teachers.
+The ECE scheme as it stands, does not have components of health and nutrition.
+Neither does it have any provision for the training of teachers.
 The following measures will, therefore, be taken with immediate effect:

-(i) Adding health and nutrition components;

-- (ii) Provision for training the personnel; - (iii) supply of educational materials for children; - (iv) Using play way method and discouraging teaching of 3 R's; - (v) System of monitoring to be developed and linked with the renewal of grants.

-(C) BALWADIS RUN BY VOLUNTARY AGENCIES
+- (1) Adding health and nutrition components; - (ii) Provision for training the personnel; - (iii) Supply of educational materials for children: - (iv) Using play way method and discouraging teaching of 3 R's; - (v) System of monitoring to be developed and linked with the renewal of grants. - (C) BALWADIS KUN BY VOLUNTARY AGENCIES